NodeJSCheatsheet/node-cached/README.md

 A simple caching library, inspired by the [Play cache API](http://www.playframework.com/documentation/2.2.x/ScalaCache) and biased towards [showing stale data instead of dog piling](http://highscalability.com/strategy-break-memcache-dog-pile).
 The interface only exposes very limited functionality, there's no multi-get or deletion of cached data.
-The library is designed to support different caching backends, though right now only memcached is implemented.
+The library support different caching backends, though right now only memcached is implemented.

 It supports both promise- and callback-based usage.